 The Council strongly recommends that you ensure that you can meet the fitness-to-practice requirements prior to submitting an application to ANZOC

-Once you have been assessed by ANZOC as having qualification and competence to apply for registration in New Zealand you can apply for registration.
+Once you have been assessed by ANZOC as having qualifications and competence to apply for registration in New Zealand you can apply for registration.
 This is an additional once only cost of $690.00 (including goods and services tax).
 Once registered in New Zealand, the registration lasts until the practitioner is struck off (for disciplinary reasons) or requests that their name is removed from the register.
 Please download the application for registration form.

 Registration, by itself, does not allow a practitioner to lawfully practise.
 In addition to registration, an Annual Practising Certificate is needed each year (1 Apr - 31 Mar).
 Please note the APC runs from 1 April to 31 March.
 The same fee applies if you apply for an APC between these dates.
 See APC below.

-The maximum amount of time allowed between completing the ANZOC process and practise in New Zealand is three years, although we do not suggest that you leave it this long as you may be required to do additional CPD in New Zealand before a practising certificate will be issued.Although you can't be registered until you have passed the ANZOC assessment process, we suggest that you start gathering up the documents you need well before the date on which you want to start work as it can take some weeks to obtain these.
+The maximum amount of time allowed between completing the ANZOC process and practise in New Zealand is three years, although we do not suggest that you leave it this long as you may be required to do additional CPD in New Zealand before a practising certificate will be issued.Although you cannot be registered until you have passed the ANZOC assessment process, we suggest that you start gathering up the documents you need well before the date on which you want to start work as it can take some weeks to obtain these.
 In particular, we are advised that the UK Police Criminal Conviction Clearance certificate can take up to 8 weeks to obtain.

 As original documents need to be sighted, it is not possible to apply for registration by email.

 Prior to commencing practice you will also need to apply for an annual practising certificate, and again, there is an extra charge, and an application form .
 If all documentation is correct, then this process should take no more than five - seven working days.